filimor/school-management/README.md

 ## 🧪 Running the tests <a name = "tests"></a>

-Explain how to run the automated tests for this system.
+{TODO} Explain how to run the automated tests for this system.

 ### Break down into end to end tests

-Explain what these tests test and why
+{TODO} Explain what these tests test and why

 ```
 Give an example